Hazratbal Shrine: Vandalism of a dedication plaque

-Shortly after the shrine’s reopening during Eid-Milad-un-Nabi, on 5 September 2025, a plaque featuring the Indian National Emblem was vandalized by devotees who viewed it as inappropriate.
-Police detained 26 alleged vandals after reviewing CCTV footage of the incident.
-The incident led to heightened security around the shrine and a political controversy.
-Opposition leaders, including Omar Abdullah, questioned why a national emblem was installed inside a mosque, while Waqf Board Chairperson Dr. Darakhshan Andrabi condemned the vandalism as a “terrorist attack” and called for strict punishment.
-Union Minister Kiren Rijiju and other national leaders urged calm, emphasizing the shrine’s importance as a symbol of peace.
+Shortly after the shrine's reopening during Eid Milad-un-Nabi, on 5 September 2025, a plaque featuring the Indian National Emblem was vandalized by some visitors, who reportedly objected to its presence within the mosque.
+Following a review of CCTV footage, police detained 26 alleged vandals in connection with the incident.

+The incident led to increased security measures around the shrine and sparked political controversy.
+Opposition leaders, including Omar Abdullah, questioned the decision to install a national emblem within a mosque, while the chairperson of the Jammu and Kashmir Waqf Board, Darakhshan Andrabi, condemned the vandalism as a “terrorist attack” and called for strict action against those responsible.
+Union Minister Kiren Rijiju and several other national leaders appealed for calm, emphasizing the shrine's significance as a religious site and symbol of communal harmony.